Overview

 Specifications

-• Water Resistance: IP67-rated for protection against dust and submersion in water up to 1 meter for 30 minutes.
+• Water Resistance: Rated IP67, meaning the radio is fully dustproof and can withstand submersion in up to 1 meter of water for 30 minutes.

-• Encryption: Features AES256 encryption for secure communication in professional and sensitive environments.
+• Encryption: Features AES256 digital encryption for secure voice communications in sensitive or private operational environments.

 Related Reviews